Builders and Innovators: Conversation with Nick Mehta

 And I think that's true about customers, too.

-Because early on, if you get one of your first early customers, a big enterprise, then you're probably going to orient that way.
+Because early on, if you get one of your, you know, first early customers, a big enterprise, then you're probably going to orient that way.

-A second one, I think that is underrated and might tie to some of your questions for later, is that the notion people talk about product market fit, obviously very well established concept.
+A second one, I think that is underrated and might tie to some of your questions for later, is that the notion people talk about product market fit, obviously very established problem, you know, concept.

-And there's a velocity and yeah, exactly.
-Some are about analytics and some are about meeting people and high touch and all that.
+Some are about analytics, and some are about meeting people and high touch and all that.

-And you know me, I like meeting people.
+And you know, you know, me, I like meeting people.

-And by the way, that can work as long as you hire a great partner or whatever drive that or the flip side, you know, they think they can solve it with sales and people, but their average selling price is a thousand dollars a year, in which case that's just not going to work.
+And by the way, that can work as long as you hire a great partner, or whatever, drive that, or the flip side, you know, they think they can solve it with sales and people, but their, their average selling price is $1,000 a year, in which case, that's just not going to work.

 And they underemphasize the product or the analytics or whatever.

 And, you know, that's another one.
-And then I'll just throw it again.
+And then I'll just throw again, I could go on for hours.

 And then they're like, we'll do it for free.
 I'm like, that doesn't make it any more appealing.

 It actually makes it less.
-You know what I mean?
-Like it makes it less like, well, that, that must mean that other people don't want it either.
+You know, I mean, like, it makes it like, well, that that must mean that other people don't want it either.

-That reinforces it.
-You're saying as a buyer in a product, it makes it less appealing.
+That reinforces you're saying as a buyer, early product, it makes it less appealing.

 If you end up with a commoditized product, value prop, but you're trying to be a premium product, that's the worst of all worlds, right?

-You're like, I have the best product out here, but actually it's really cheap.
+You're like, I have the best product out here.

-And you can tell like they're, they're built up over time.
+You can tell they're built up over time.
+They're in your DNA.

-They're, they're in your DNA.
-I want to ask you, you, you're building a category for customer success, which lives in the broader go-to-market world.
+I want to ask you, you you're building a category for customer success, which lives in the broader go to market world.

-You know, the platform could be AWS, the platform could be GCP or Azure.
+You know, the platform could be AWS, the platform could be GCP, or Azure, the platform could be Workday, if you're in the HCM kind of world, right?

-And so we, we've actually been really fortunate that like in the early days to now, we've kind of been very proactively aligned to companies like Salesforce.
+And so we've actually been really fortunate that like, in the early days to now, we've kind of been very proactively aligned to companies like Salesforce.

 We work with their platform, all that kind of stuff.